 This is an integrated pathophysiology course offered in Phase I of the Medical Student curriculum.
 It is a multi-disciplinary course that encompasses neuroanatomy, neuroscience, and pathophysiology of neurologic and psychiatric disease.
 Additional information for Stony Brook Medical Students can be found on CBase.

-Course is co-directed by Mary Kritzer, PhD (Neurobiology & Behavior), Cara Harth, MD (Neurology), and Eduardo Constantino, MD (Psychiatry).
+Course is co-directed by Mary Kritzer, PhD (Neurobiology & Behavior), Cara Harth, MD (Neurology), as well as faculty from Psychiatry.